 - Hogan JM; Lucieer VL; Rees A

-Her supervisions focus on practice–led research in the Creative Arts.
-Research interests are focused on understandings of Place through the Visual Arts with a specialist interest in Drawing and Printmaking.
+Jan has supervised a wide range of practice–led research in the Creative Arts.
+Research interests are focused on understandings of Place through the Visual Arts.
 Research investigations encompass sensitivity and awareness of other cultures and ways of being in the land.
-Many of the supervisions are site-specific examinations or challenge notions of belonging in Place.
-She has an interest in Asian and Pacific visual art traditions and would welcome researchers in this area.
-She currently supervise artists from China and Korea whose work explores contemporary innovation on tradition.
+Many of the supervisions are site-specific examinations that engage with the more than human world as well as engaging sensitively with Community through the Creative Arts.

 |PhD||Bringing the Peripheries to the Centre/Places at the Edge of the World||2019|